Boolean Algebra Calculator

 NAND

-A NAND B, !(A·B)
+A NAND B,!(A·B)

 NOR

-A NOR B, !(A+B)
+A NOR B,!(A+B)

 How This Boolean Algebra Calculator Works

-I've built this boolean algebra calculator to handle the full pipeline that digital logic students and engineers need: parsing, evaluation, simplification, and visualization.
+I've this boolean algebra calculator to handle the full pipeline that digital logic students and engineers need: parsing, evaluation, simplification, and visualization.
 When you enter a boolean expression, the tool first tokenizes your input and builds an abstract syntax tree (AST).
-It doesn't matter whether you type in algebraic notation like A·B+C, programming-style syntax like A&&B||C, or Unicode symbols like A∧B∨C — the parser normalizes everything into a canonical internal representation.
+It doesn't matter whether you type in algebraic notation like A·B+C, programming-style syntax like A&&B||C, or Unicode symbols like A∧B∨C - the parser normalizes everything into a canonical internal representation.

-Once the AST is built, the engine evaluates the expression across all possible input combinations to generate the truth table.
+Once the AST is, the engine evaluates the expression across all possible input combinations to generate the truth table.
 For n variables, this means computing 2n rows.
 From the truth table, the tool extracts minterms (rows where output = 1) and maxterms (rows where output = 0) to produce canonical Sum of Products (SOP) and Product of Sums (POS) forms.

 The simplification engine applies boolean algebra laws in sequence, showing you exactly which law was used at each step.
 This includes De Morgan's theorem, the distributive law, absorption law, idempotent law, complement law, identity law, and involution.
 I tested this approach against Wolfram Alpha's boolean simplifier during development, and our testing confirmed that results match for expressions up to 6 variables.